nhs-pycom/nhs_time_of_travel/index.md

 and [Paul Carroll](https://github.com/pauliecarroll).

 The work that follows can be seen and downloaded from this repository [GitHub repository](https://github.com/nhs-pycom/nhs_time_of_travel).
 This is the current piece of work to which the following page refers to.
-Please raise any issues with the code using the issues part of the github repository.
+Please raise any issues with the code using the issues part of the github repository or contact me directly, paul.carroll9@nhs.net.

 ### Use-cases

-Following a presentation at NHS-Pycom on the aforementioned Geospatial work, several different areas of the NHS got in touch, and they identified where there are current gaps and needs, or use-cases for which a geospatial tool, built specifically for purpose, could help solve the issues they faced.
+Following a presentation at NHS-Pycom on the aforementioned Geospatial work, several different areas of the NHS contacted me, and they identified where there are current gaps and needs, or use-cases for which a geospatial tool, built specifically for purpose, could help solve the issues they faced.
 The use-cases they faced were numerous:

 - Ambulance drop-offs/ Patient transport